-Belgium is a country with an interesting albeit divided history.
-A history that still influences its modern-day culture.
+Belgium is a country with an interesting albeit divided history, one that still influences its modern-day culture.
 Some may be aware of the Flemish-Walloon divide in Belgium.
-Simply said, the divide was a result of the Walloon region in the South of modern-day Belgium being run by the Gauls during the Roman empire.
-While the Flanders Region in the North was being infiltrated by Gothic Germans.
-Today Belgium has gained independence from the United Kingdom of the Netherlands but the country itself is still subdivided into two regions.
+Simply said, the divide was a result of the Walloon region in the South of modern-day Belgium being run by the Gauls during the Roman Empire while the Flanders Region in the North was being infiltrated by Gothic Germans.
+Today, Belgium has gained independence from the United Kingdom of the Netherlands but the country itself is still subdivided into two regions.

 The remains of the divide are visible in not only the current linguistic and cultural divide, but also in how members of each region interact and perceive one another.
 The tensions between the regions are very much active today.
 Most communities in Belgium will have both Flemish and French translations on their street signs.
 However, political frustrations have meant that the signs are often vandalized.
 This divide hasn’t just shaped Belgium’s past but it also affects their present and due to new accords perhaps their future too.

 An example of the future of Belgium being affected by the divide is the hypothetical situation of the Partition of Belgium.
 The concept has been heavily discussed by media outlets all around the world.
-The Partition of Belgium is theoretically a solution to the countries linguistic and cultural division.
-The plan would be for the Flanders region to become independent or join the Netherlands.
-While the Wallonia region also becomes independent or joins the French.
+The Partition of Belgium is theoretically a solution to the country’s linguistic and cultural division.
+The plan would be for the Flanders region to become independent or join the Netherlands while the Wallonia region also becomes independent or joins the French.
 This would be a drastic yet understandable measure.

 Sophia lived in Belgium for three years.